JGN1/ewd-api-labs-2023/README.md

 ---------------------------------------------------------------------
 Before using the API, a number of configurations need to be made.
 The first area for configurations is in the .env file.
 This is not in the GIT repository and therefore needs to be added if spinning up locally.
 For the TMDB_KEY you must use your own TMDB API key.
 This can be obtained by going to https://www.themoviedb.org/ and signing up for a free account.
 For the JWT_SECRET_KEY you can select your own value.
 You need to keep both these values secure to ensure the security of your application.\
 <br/>
-The following is a screenshot of my .env file (with TMDB_KEY and JWT_SECRET_KEY replaced values replaced).
+The following is a screenshot of my .env file (with TMDB_KEY and JWT_SECRET_KEY values replaced).

 ![][image1]

-In the .env file, the DATABASE_URL value can be used to point the API to a different MongoDB (currently pointing to localhost version).
+In the .env file, the DATABASE_URL value can be used to point the API to a different MongoDB (originally pointing to localhost version but later setup MongoDB Atlas - see [Extra Features](#extra-features) section).
 The DATABASE_DIALECT shown above determines which dependencies are built for the API.
 You can see in the following screenshot what dependencies are built when the DATABASE_DIALECT is 'mongo'.

 ![][image2]